-No person shall serve more than three lifetime terms of office as a member of the city council.
-For the purpose of this section, a "term" shall mean any period of service on the city council that exceeds two years.
+No person shall serve more than three lifetime terms of office as a member of the city council or other elective office of the City.
+A partial term shall count as a full term unless the period is less than two full years, which period would not count as a term.